 Kids with ADHD can get overwhelmed by changes to routines or new situations.
 Talking through what to expect can help.
 Explain timelines (“We’ll be there for about an hour”) and outfits (“You don’t need to dress up, but please no gym clothes”).
 Be clear about your expectations, too (“Please no headphones once we get out of the car”).

 3. Explain the “house rules” of wherever you go.

-Maybe it’s OK for your child to roughhouse in your basement at home.
-But the family hosting a holiday party might not want the cushions pulled off their rec room couches.
+Maybe it’s OK for your child to roughhouse inside at home.
+But the family hosting a gathering might not want the cushions pulled off their couches.

 Likewise, your house of worship may be OK with kids chatting in the community room during services.
 But that might not fly at the one you’re visiting with extended family.
 Learn the rules of wherever you’re headed, and prepare your child.